wicknicks/cuenet/README.md

 MongoDB
 ======

-I suppose you already have installed mongoDB.
-Lets all use v1.8.3 for our work.
+We use Mongo as our backend database.
+Current version is 1.8.3.

 Download and extract the zip archive from either of the following
 locations: